CoryHershman/DungeonCrawler/README.md

 # Installing
 Clone or download the DungeonCrawler repository.
 Then extract all files from the zip to your preferred location.
 # Deploying
 Open the command prompt.
 Navigate to the directory cd command(s).
-If the directory is in downloads then the necessary command is: cd Downloads\DungeonCrawler-master\DungeonCrawler-master
+If the directory is in downloads then the necessary command is: cd Downloads\DungeonCrawler-master
 Then compile the code with: javac DungeonCrawler.java Then run the game with: java DungeonCrawler
 # Built With